Mpayy/digital-wallet-api/README.md

 ### ✅ Auto-provisioned Wallet on Registration

-When a user registers (`POST /auth/register`), the `AuthUsecase` immediately calls `WalletUsecase.CreateWallet(userID)` — creating a wallet with `balance = 0` atomically within the same request.
-No separate wallet-creation step is needed.
+When a user registers (`POST /auth/register`), `AuthUsecase.Register` calls `WalletUsecase.CreateWallet(userID)` immediately after the user record is persisted.
+Wallet provisioning is **best-effort**: if it fails (e.g., duplicate), the registration still succeeds and returns a `200`.
+The wallet can be retrieved lazily on first access to `GET /wallets/me`.

 ### ✅ Session Management via Redis Token Store